Manitoba RST Guide for Digital Businesses

 The registration process

-So, turns out you do need to register for tax in British Columbia.
+So, turns out you do need to register for tax in Manitoba.
 Don’t worry!
 Just follow these instructions from the Manitoban tax authority on how to register for Manitoban RST.

 Ultimately, you will receive a RST registration number, which establishes you in the Manitoban tax system as a legal business.
 This number tracks your business through the system: the taxes you pay, the tax credits you receive, plus the tax you charge from customers.